LoginRadius/engineering-portal/GUIDELINES.md

 - Try to use images/screenshots in your post to example things better, images are also visible when you share the post in social media

-- Always provide a GitHub demo link whenever you post contains the code.
+- Always provide a GitHub demo link whenever your post contains the code.

 - Simplicity, Ease of Implementation of the content, developer-friendly and effectiveness